TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 Each entry should be relatively short, but important topics may expand out into their own posts.
 We'll see.

+## January 25, 2016

+### What did you learn yesterday?

+These are always the worst to write on Monday.
+Friday, I learned a bit more about the proper place to put new actions and that it's okay to make an extra controller with only a couple actions for the sake of organization.

+### What are you going to do today?

+Today I'm finishing with the Twitter clone.
+(How many times have I told myself this already?)
+Anyway, I just need to finish refactoring to better, more RESTful routes.
+After that, I'll be working some more on the Rails Refactor project, and possibly on the Rails To-Do API as well.

+### What do you expect to learn?

+I'm expecting to learn more about getting data to views without violating mvc flow and also without having several instance variables in the controller.
+(Sandi Metz says more than 1 is too many.)

+## January 22, 2016

+### What did you learn yesterday?

+Yesterday I learned about decorators and Draper.
+Essentially, decorators allow you to clean up your views by removing logic from them without cluttering up your model with methods that just format output.
+Since those methods don't really fit in either place, Draper provides a wrapper class to the model that is called by appending `.decorate` on the end of instance variable assignments. e.g. `@user = User.find(params[:id]).decorate`.
+Very cool.

+### What are you going to do today?

+I need to get in the habit of writing these posts earlier.
+Today I have worked on getting a bio and picture ready for smashingboxes.com.
+I spent some time this morning trying to think of a better way to make the roman numerals kata, but beyond moving the conversion hash into an instance variable, I came up short.
+This afternoon, I'll be working on the API for the todo app and pairing with Annie on a project.

+### What do you expect to learn?

+It's been a little bit since I built an api, so I expect to get a refresher on jBuilder.
+I'll likely also learn about writing integration tests for api's.
+I don't know what Annie and I will be working on, but whatever it is, I'm sure I'll gain some valuable knowledge from her as well.

+## January 21, 2016

+### What did you learn yesterday?

+Yesterday, I spent some time working in vim.
+I used it for my morning kata, and also for editing the nginx config file on Digital Ocean.
+I feel slightly more comfortable with it.
+I've gone from not being able to edit text at all with it and desperately typing :q every time I open it, to being able to write what I need at painfully slow speeds.
+That's an improvement, right?
+I learned a bit about nginx itself.
+The ssh portion was familiar, but editing the nginx config file was new to me.

+### What are you going to do today?

+Today, I'm working on getting my environment set up to run the ember portion of the to-do app.
+Assuming that goes well, I'll likely start building the API for it today.
+I believe I have some code review comments to address for the Twitter clone, so I'll also need to incorporate any recommended changes into that.

+### What do you expect to learn?

+I'm going to do my katas in vim from here on out, so I'll get more practice with that.
+Yesterday ended with npm vanishing as a command in my terminal, so perhaps I'll figure out why that happened.
+I'm sure there are nuances of code development that I'll learn today as well.
+It seems like every day I learn at least a few new things that I could not have predicted in this blog.

+## January 20, 2016

+### What did you learn yesterday?

+As I mentioned yesterday, I learned quite a bit about tests and fixtures.
+I've gotten a bit better with integration tests.
+I went from feeling like I was just getting tests to run and pass through shear luck to feeling like I am ready to work on improving my test writing style to better meet best practices at SB.

+### What are you going to do today?

+Today, I'm going to set up the nginx server on Digital Ocean.
+This needs to be done using vim, so in preparation for that, I wrote my code kata entirely in vim this morning.
+Using vim at the moment sort of feels like trying to run a marathon with my legs on backwards.
+I can see where I need to go, but getting there is slow and cumbersome.

+### What do you expect to learn?

+I expect to learn some about containers, ssh, vim, and setting up a web server.
+So, it seems like today will be a lot of devops type of work.
+While some developers shy away from things that aren't strictly development, I think it's important to understand the whole environment I'm working in.
+I don't think I need to master every aspect right away, but at the very least nothing should feel like it's just done by magic.

+## January 19, 2016

+### What did you learn yesterday?

+I learned the basics of Cucumber.
+I like the feature files, and the steps aren't all that hard to write either.
+I got follower functionality up and running yesterday, but I feel like I understand only about 80% of it.
+I should be able to use what I've learned to get the ability to favorite posts up today.

+### What are you going to do today?

+I'm going to write more comprehensive tests, primarily model tests, but also more integration tests since I no longer hate them.
+Annie helped me understand how Cucumber, rspec, and FactoryGirl all work together.
+Test writing can be time consuming, but I know how important they are, so I'm determined to get good at writing them.
+I should be able to finish the Twitter clone project today.

+### What do you expect to learn?

+I expect to learn more about testing best practices.
+My talk with Annie this morning helped me to understand all the different pieces of the tests.
+Tomorrow I plan to start on the task of setting up nginx on Deep Ocean, so I'm sure I'll learn a lot about that tomorrow.

+## January 18, 2016

+### What did you learn yesterday?

+I've gotten a bit more comfortable with Devise and how to modify its generated structures.
+I'm gettting familiar with rspec syntax.

+### What are you going to do today?

+This morning I started working with Cucumber.
+Annie showed me how to write integration tests with it, and it's already much better than minitest.
+I'm going to work on getting my pull requests merged into master and I should finally get started on the follower functionality.
+I will also add more integration tests to make sure that everything I've written thus far continues to work.

+### What do you expect to learn?

+I expect to learn a lot about proper testing.
+It (understandably) seems that testing is very important here, and while I can write tests and make them pass, there seems to be a long way to go before I have proper DRY and comprehensive test suites.

 ## January 15, 2016

 ### What did you learn yesterday?